Here's How to DIY Kim Kardashian's Pink Hair, Straight from Her Stylist

 Since the shade can be hard to maintain, Appleton says to avoid over-shampooing your hair.
 "Don’t wash your hair as often, and try using a texture spray the day you would normally wash it to keep it fresh," he says.
 Also, use your hot tools sparingly, and on a lower temperature setting so that the heat doesn't strip the color.
 Along with turning the heat down on your styling tools, Papnikolas recommends rinsing your hair with cool water to preserve the pigment, too.

-When you do wash your hair, use a sulfate-free shampoo like Colour Wow Colour Security Shampoo ($22; amazon.com) to keep the color locked in.
+When you do wash your hair, use a sulfate-free shampoo like Color Wow Color Security Shampoo ($22; amazon.com) to keep the color locked in.
 "This shampoo doesn't contain ingredients that build up on the hair, so it keeps the color looking super fresh," he says.